I Want To...

 - To provide opportunities for the discussion of the religious, spiritual and ethical dimensions of health care for clergy, health care professionals and interested laity.

-- To engage in partnership with the religious community of East Baltimore (and beyond) to promote health and wholeness.
+- To engage in partnership with the religious community in Baltimore to promote health and wholeness.

 William S. Perper Faith-Health Symposium